Ayomide-Oyeneye/Final-exam-Altschool/README.md

 ## Credits

-This project was created by [Oyeneye Ayomide] and is licensed under the MIT License.
+This project was created by [Oyeneye Ayomide].